 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-How to make cajun zucchini fritters
+How to make perfect Paleo zucchini fritters

 step 1: Grate the Zucchini & Get the moisture out

 Grate or shred your zucchini (food processor or hand grater) then sprinkle salt on the shredded zucchini and let it sit for about 10 minutes in a colander over a bowl or in the sink.
 The salt breaks down the cell walls in the zucchini and releases moisture.

 To really get the moisture out you can take a cheese cloth or a thin kitchen towel and wring out the zucchini in the towel.